mwbowers/mwbowers.github.io/reference/datagate-client/iadg-object-class-bases-property.md

 ---
 title: IAdgObject.Bases Property

-Id: dcsIAdgObjectClassBasesProperty
-TocParent: dcsIAdgObjectProperties
-TocOrder: 3

-keywords: Bases property
-keywords: IAdgObject.Bases property
-keywords: base objects path name for a database object
-keywords: path names, return the base object(s) path name for a database object
-keywords: path names, set the base object(s) path name for a database object
-keywords: how to, return path names of base objects for a database object
-keywords: how to, set path names of base objects for a database object
-keywords: database objects, return base object(s) path names

 ---

 **Bases** is a single-dimension array of strings containing path names denoting the set of objects upon which the database object represented by **IAdgObject** is based.